StrangeAlpha/wireframing-/README.md

 # wireframing
+# Wireframes
-#Wireframes are essential tools in the design process, helping teams visualize structure, flow, and functionality before development begins.
+Wireframes are essential tools in the design process, helping teams visualize structure, flow, and functionality before development begins.
 The level of fidelity determines how detailed and polished the wireframe is.
 This is the wireframing for the ALX Airbnb
 Will be working on creating a structure wireframe for the project.

-#Layout Structure
+# Layout Structure
-#Navigation
+# Navigation
-#Content Placement
+# Content Placement
-#Functionality
+# Functionality

-#Low-Fidelity Wireframes
+# Low-Fidelity Wireframes
 Low-fidelity wireframes are simple, quick, and conceptual.
 They focus on layout and information hierarchy rather than design details.

-#High-Fidelity Wireframes
+# High-Fidelity Wireframes
 High-fidelity wireframes are detailed and polished, closely resembling the final product.
 They demonstrate visual design, interactivity, and user flow.